drupal-mentoring/pain-points-of-contribution/README.md

 - KG
 - What can we do to encourage companies to contribute their developer time to core?
-Beside drupalcores.com/companies we don't really have any place to recognize.
-Companies like to sponsor DrupalCon, camps etc because they get the exposure.
+Beside drupalcores.com/companies we don't really have any place to recognize core contribution.
+There is an option to check company name if contributor is working on issue and I think there is a plan in the pipeline to display name of the companies somewhere on drupal.org.Companies like to sponsor DrupalCon, camps etc because they get the exposure.
 How long it took us to raise D8 Accelerate fund?
 D8 Accelerate is to help release Drupal 8 by funding core developers to work on critical issues.
 There is a session on this - Paid contribution - Past, Present, and Future on